In this section, you will configure Prisma AIRS AI Runtime:

 deployment Terraform.
 This route table is typically named with a prefix

-related to your AI Runtime Security deployment.
+related to your Prisma AIRS AI Runtime: Network

 Save.

-By associating this specific route table you ensure
+By associating this specific route table, you ensure

 that all outbound traffic from your application subnet is directed through

-Managed Devices.
+Cloud Managed Devices.

 Switch to the Cloud Managed Devices tab to view and